bramp/js-sequence-diagrams/README.md

 TODO
 ----
 * Other themes
 * Rethink the use of Raphael.
 Due to its support of VML (which I don't care about), it makes many things harder.
 For example, font support, css styling, etc. Perhaps draw the SVG by hand, or find a small helper library
+* Dozens of other issues on https://github.com/bramp/js-sequence-diagrams/issues

 Contributors
 ------------